Wake Forest University - the Nano and Quantum Technologies Laboratory

 Spray deposition system using airbrushes.

-Chemat draw tower for fiber coatings
+Chemat draw tower for fiber coatings (located in the quantum lab)

 Probe and bath ultrasonic stations for mixing